xcart/xc5-manual/en/payments/paypal/setting_up_paypal_payments_standard.md

          *   **Purchase description**: Enter a generic description of a typical purchase at your store.
 This description is intended for the PayPal payment page; the purpose of this description is to let the customer know what exactly they are paying for.
 Note that in most cases, when redirected to PayPal to pay for their purchase, your customers will see the actual product names (and thus will know what they are paying for).
 The generic description is needed only for backup: your customers will see it only if the actual list of items being purchased may not be displayed by PayPal for some reason.
 This may happen, for example, if the order total amount in X-Cart does not exactly match the order total amount on the PayPal end (This is typically caused by the rounding of decimals: in X-Cart, we round long decimals to the fourth digit after the decimal point, whereas decimal values passed on to PayPal need to be rounded to the second digit after the decimal point; when the totals in X-Cart and in PayPal do not match, PayPal cannot display the actual product names and prices, so that's when the generic description is used).

-         *   **Test/Live mode**: Set the operating mode for PayPal Payments Standard ('Live' should be selected for live stores, 'Test' - for testing.
+         *   **Test/Live mode**: Set the operating mode for PayPal Payments Standard ('Live' should be selected for live stores, 'Test' - for testing).
 Note that for testing purposes you will need to use test PayPal accounts in place of all the live accounts used while processing a live transaction; i.e. you will need at least one test seller account and one test buyer account.
 Test accounts for PayPal Payments Standard can be set up in the [PayPal Sandbox](https://developer.paypal.com/docs/classic/lifecycle/ug_sandbox/ "Setting up Paypal Payments Standard") - a self-contained testing environment for PayPal applications.
-The Sandbox mirrors the features found on the PayPal production servers and allows you to run test checkouts without any money changing hands or accounts being debited).
+The Sandbox mirrors the features found on the PayPal production servers and allows you to run test checkouts without any money changing hands or accounts being debited.

          *   **Order id prefix**: Specify your trading name or any other prefix that will help you to identify a payment transaction as originating from this store.
 This field is required if using the same PayPal account for more than one online stores.